 - Ice packs applied to the cheek for about 20 minutes are also great for discomfort or swelling.

-- If you have been prescribed a medication, take it according to Dr. Mohr’s specific instructions.
+- If you have been prescribed a medication, take it according to Dr. Killian’s specific instructions.
 Antibiotics should be taken until the medication is gone.

 - Stick to soft foods.
 Yogurt, pudding, smoothies, and cool soups are great choices following an extraction.